wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 ### Run the installation from a command line

-Complete the following steps to install Edge Data Store on Windows from the command line:
+Complete the following steps to install EDS on Windows from the command line:

 1. Open a command window, by running as an administrator, and change the working directory to the location of the EdgeDataStore.msi file.